How To Run Employment Background Checks

 A background check policy provides a clear framework for searching a candidate’s background during the hiring process.
 It helps ensure consistency and compliance with federal, state, and local laws.
 Your policy should clearly state the types of screenings conducted for each position, outline the proper procedures for performing them, and explain how the results will be used in making hiring decisions.

 Federal, state, and local laws regulate employment background checks to ensure a fair hiring process for candidates.
 These background check laws can impact when and what screenings can be conducted and how the results may be used in hiring decisions.
 To help navigate compliance, employers often partner with employment background check companies, like Checkr.
-Regardless of how you choose to conduct background checks, employers are ultimately responsible for compliance with all applicable laws.
+Regardless of how you choose to conduct background checks, employers are ultimately responsible for complying with all applicable laws.

 Choose a background check company